rcsb/mmtf/spec.md

 *Type*: [Array](#types) of [Integer](#types) numbers.
 The number of models is thus equal to the length of the `chainsPerModel` field.

-*Description*: List of the number of chains in each model.
-The list allows looping over all models:
+*Description*: Array of the number of chains in each model.
+The array allows looping over all models:

 ```Python
 # initialize index counter